ib619/Group7_design_project/Drive_Subsystem/DriveControl/Driving/README.txt

-This folder contains the Drive API and sample Arduino code for driving forward.
+This folder contains the Drive API and sample Arduino code for driving and turning.

-To use Arduino code:
+To use Arduino code(drive_and_turn.ino):
     1) latest version of Orientation API has to be installed
     2) latest version of Drive API has to be installed